Are you a Quiet Speculation member?

 Vexing Shusher

 I'll just say it outright.
 I have no idea why this card is in the sideboard.
 To beat Counterbalance?
-That would be all well and good if the Counterbalance deck couldn't just Terminus or Swords to Plowshares your Grizzly Bears and embarrass you.
+That would be all well and good if the Counterbalance deck couldn't just Terminus or Swords to Plowshares your Grizzly Bear and embarrass you.

 If you want to beat Counterbalance, play Pyroblast.
 It'll steal some games against High Tide too.